Information for parents

 We are committed to creating a safe campus environment that is conducive to learning, research and public service.
 This commitment includes comprehensive programs and services to help ensure personal safety as well as an environment that values sexual respect.

-Career Advantage Network arranges internships and cooperative education work experiences.
-Learn more at the Career Center.
+Career Services arranges internships and cooperative education work experiences.
+Learn more at Career Services.